-In the case of failure in any of Papers 1-4, the Examiners will consider imposing a penalty over and above the consequent diminution in the aggregate number of marks.
-In considering such cases, Examiners may take account of performance in Papers 5 and 6.
+In the case of failure in any of Schedule A-B papers, the Examiners will consider imposing a penalty over and above the consequent diminution in the aggregate number of marks.
+In considering such cases, Examiners may take account of performance in Schedule C-E papers.